The Easier English logo shows information is easier to understand.

-Easier English is an approach to content design and accessibility that increases knowledge and improves customer experiences.
+Easier English in approach to content design and accessibility that increases knowledge and improves customer experiences.
 Easier English updates and expands traditional plain English and Easy Read, tailoring content and writing styles to need at many levels.

 Easier English isn’t just about simplification, and it isn’t a single style – it’s an evidence based, multilevel framework which systematically guides strategy, engagement, content creation, simplification and evaluation.